Ekonavi/ekonavi-adr-docs/architecture-design-records/adr-002-hosting.md

 DRAFT Not Implemented

 ## Abstract
 Selecting a modern, CDN, CI/CD, Repo, Edge-worker, Edge-data driven host underpins the ability to achieve application goals.
-Low cost of entry plus easy scalability to support large future user-base.
+Low cost of entry plus easy scalability to support a large, future user base.

 ### Goals
 * Use CDN Edge Hosted Static Assets
 * Do not use traditionally hosted single server instance (i.e. Heroku, Digital Ocean, Linode)
 * No mono-systems.
-Separate concerns as modular micro0-services.
+Separate concerns as modular micro-services.

 ## Context
-Traditional hosting solutions provide vertical or horizontal scaling, requiring the increase of resources of a particular server, or the replication of server instances (MAM)
+Traditional hosting stack solutions provide vertical or horizontal scaling, requiring the increase of resources of a particular server, or the replication of server instances.

 Instead, modern hosting frameworks use static assets deployed to all edge servers and allow unlimited resources under sudden peak loads.
 This approach is referred to as a [JAMStack](https://jamstack.org/why-jamstack/) (Javascript, APIs & Markup ) and provides better security, scaling, performance, maintainability, portability, and devX.